-We ask simply’s newest team member, Yomi Ajilore, when did project management become an art?
+We ask simply’s resident PM, Yomi Ajilore, when did project management become an art?

 I believe it was the moment project management became an integral part of any business.
 Project management is not like being a manager of a specific department; it’s about being a manager of various departments, people, activities, and goals, and somehow bringing these all together to deliver a shared outcome.
 How successful you are is based on how you go about managing this mixture of things, and your perception.